Attract veteran talent with the best recruitment marketing for veteran hiring. Use these strategies and content in your veteran hiring initiatives.

 On the other hand, most organizations know their new veteran employee will lack certain technical skills they need for their corporate work.
 They need to show veteran candidates theirs is a culture that can identify knowledge gaps and fill them with training.

 Real stories are the best recruitment marketing content for veteran candidates.

 All of these themes may emerge when veterans at your company share their stories with you, like this video about the veteran experience for First Solar.

-And, other themes may emerge when veterans at your company share their stories with you.
-The most important thing to capture is what your company is doing to support your current veteran employees.
+The most important thing: capture what your company is really, uniquely doing to support your current veteran employees.